-Project Esperanza now has a minimal monthly budget of $4,718.27 which covers basic expenses and does not include the salary of any developed country citizen, an emergency fund, physical maintenance of facilities (in reference to repairs), or the purchase of new materials.
+Project Esperanza now has a minimal monthly budget of $6,065.00 which covers basic expenses and does not include the salary of any developed country citizen, an emergency fund, physical maintenance of facilities (in reference to repairs), or the purchase of new materials.
+Our budget has increased over the past few years due to the need to hire more qualified teachers in order to obtain accreditation for our schools.
+We also purchased a school building but make monthly mortgage payments.
 This monthly budget covers:

 - monthly pay for 2 grassroots school teaching directors, 14 teachers, 3 cleaning/watchman staff, 1 cook, supplemented school meals supplies.

-- rent, utilities, and cleaning for two school buildings/community centers
+- rent/mortgage payments, utilities, and cleaning for two school buildings/community centers

 - school supplies (although we do receive many donated supplies, thank you!)

-- rent, electricity, & cleaning supplies for a group home facility
+- Mortgage payments, electricity, & cleaning supplies for a group home facility

 - food and water for a group home

 - transportation costs traveling to and from school for group home residents

 - soccer team expenses (transportation, water, coach stipend)